rmp135/sql-ts/README.md

 ### folder

-Specifies a folder relative to the current working directory where the file will be generated.
-By default, the current working directory is used.
+Specifies a folder where the file will be generated.
+This will be relative to the current working directory if no absolute path is given.
 Folders will not be created and will error if they do not exist.

+For unix systems, the home shortcut `~`  will not work, use the fully qualified path name.

 ```json
 {